programacion-operadores-comparacion

 • Equal ==: compares if two values are equal.

-• Not equal !=: compares if two values are different.
+• Not Equal !=: compares if two values are different.

-• Greater than or equal to >=: compares if the value on the left is greater than or equal to the value on the right.
+• Greater than or equal to >=: compares if the left value is greater than or equal to the right value.

-• Less than or equal to <=: compares if the value on the left is less than or equal to the value on the right.
+• Less than or equal to <=: compares if the left value is less than or equal to the right value.

-The use of operators is basically the same in all programming languages.
+The use of these operators is basically the same in all programming languages.
 Next, we will see how to use comparison operators in different programming languages:

 int a = 5;